jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/generative_drone_mode3_comparison.gif" alt="" class="inline">

 Mode 4 is the one which was suspected to be most plausible as the one causing the real vibrations experienced in the inital test flights.
 Initially it is not clear that the 4th Modes are the same, but each arm is seemingly moving/rotating in the same direction as before, suggesting it could be the same.
 If so, the frequency has been increased by 172% from 120Hz to 326.7Hz.
-The first 8 modes for both body geometries is shown at the bottom of this page.
+I will not compare modes 5-8 here, but the animations are all at the bottom of this page for your viewing pleasure.

 <img src="/images/generative_drone_mode4_comparison.gif" alt="" class="inline">